dapslegend/Liquity-Monorepo/packages/ctf/README.md

 # Liquity Mainnet-Fork Drain CTF

 Hunt for drain vectors on the real Liquity contracts using a strictly-forced mainnet fork.
-We mirror mainnet addresses and balances locally, measure loss on key pools, and emit a CTF flag when you cause loss on the fork.
+We mirror mainnet addresses and balances locally, measure loss on key pools, and emit a CTF flag when you fully drain the pools and increase your own balance on the fork.

 Important: Do not attack mainnet.
 All testing happens on your local fork.